 NOAA and its National Weather Service have recognized the major contribution that USPS makes in weather education for recreational boaters.
 The recognition took the form of USPS (and all its districts and squadrons) being designated a “Weather-Ready Nation Ambassador™.”
 The new designation is part of NOAA’s Weather-Ready Nation initiative that emphasizes building situational awareness and community resiliency in facing increased vulnerability to extreme weather and water events.

 – Fire Extinguishers Recalled: If you didn’t see it in the “Currents” section of the Summer 2015 Boat US magazine, Kiddie has issued a voluntary recall to replace certain Kiddie fire extinguisher units.
 A faulty valve component can cause the disposable fire extinguishers not to fully discharge when the leaver is repeatedly pressed and released during a fire emergency, posing a risk of injury.
 To see if you have one of the affected fire extinguishers, go to bit.ly/FireRecall Thirty-one models are affected.
 The red, white or silver ABC/BC rated extinguishers have black plastic valves and were manufactured in Mexico between 23 July 2013 and 15 Oct 2014.
 Some of the affected models were designed for the boating market and have a nameplate on front with names Mariner 10, Mariner 110, Mariner 5 and Mariner 5G

-The_Log_May 2016, Official Newsletter of The Fayetteville Sail and Power Squadron (This edition is the latest Newsletter)
+The_Log_September-2016-1, Official Newsletter of The Fayetteville Sail and Power Squadron

 2016 CALENDAR -Squadron Calendar